Christophor Araratov

-Christophor Araratov (Քրիստափոր Արարատեան; Kristap'or Araratian, Христофор Араратян (Араратов)) (18 June 1876 – 10 December 1937), also known as Khachatur Araratian and Kristapor Araratian, was a career officer of the Russian Imperial Army.
-He was promoted to the rank of Major General of the Armenian army during its fight for independence during and after World War I. Araratov participated in the 1918 battles of Sardarapat and Karakilisa against Turkish invaders.
+Christophor Araratov (Քրիստափոր Արարատեան; Kristap'or Araratian, Христофор Араратян (Араратов)) (June 18, 1876 – December 10, 1937), also known as Khachatur Araratian and Christapor Araratian, was an Armenian career officer of the Russian Imperial Army.
+He was promoted to the rank of Major General of the Armenian army during its fight for independence during and after World War I. Araratov participated in the 1918 battles of Sardarapat and Karakilisa against the Turkish invaders.

 Armenian-American historian Richard G. Hovannisian describes Christophor Araratov:Minister of Military Affairs Kristapor Araratian was a relative latecomer to Armenian national affairs.
 As was not uncommon in the officer corps, he had been reared in a Russian milieu and had first served in the Caucasus during the world war.
 Distinguishing himself at the battle of Sardarabad as commander of the 2nd Artillery Brigade of the Armenian Corps, Colonel Araratian quickly advanced to the rank of major general.
 In March 1919 he was selected to replace Major General Hakhverdian as the nonpartisan military minister, a post he retained in the coalition, the interim, and [later] the regular cabinet of Alexandre Khatisian.For having fought to establish the independence of the First Republic of Armenia, in 1937 during the Great Purge of Joseph Stalin, Araratov was arrested and executed on charges of nationalism.
 Following Stalin's death in 1953, the Soviet government began a period of rehabilitation, which was extended posthumously to many of the tens of thousands of Stalin's victims.
 Araratov was rehabilitated and his awards were officially restored to him (via his survivors).
 His achievements were again acknowledged in history books.
 Araratov during the short-lived Republic of Armenia was described to be a "jolly and honest" soldier.

 Early years

-Christophor Araratov was born in a noble family on 18 June 1876 in Tiflis (present day capital of Georgia).
+Christophor Araratov was born in a noble family on June 18, 1876, in Tiflis (present day capital of Georgia).
 His father, Karapet Avetikovich Araratov, was a lieutenant colonel of the Russian Imperial Army.
 At the age of 10, the young Araratov entered the Tbilisi cadet corps.
 He studied there for seven years and graduated in 1893.
 Thereafter, he entered Mikhaylov artillery school in Petersburg.
 Graduating from the academy in 1895, he won recognition as one of the three best students, which earned him the rank of a second lieutenant and right to choose the location of service.
 At the graduation ceremony, he was the head of Cavalry troops.